 North was originally made for the Great Alaskan Beer and Barleywine Festival in Alaska, which is North of Astoria...

-The North Series is our Holiday Seasonal that we make different every year.
-One common feature is usually that it is a Strong Ale that somehow brings out the spirit of the season through inspired ingredients.
+A Fort George Winter Seasonal every year.
+Each batch is unique with one common feature – a Strong Ale that somehow encapsulates the spirit of the season through inspired ingredients.

 A Strong Coffee-Infused Porter with Cranberries

 As our hemisphere approaches the cold, dark side of the sun the warmth and brightness of summer become a fading memory.
 The nights are starting earlier, but you can’t really justify going to bed at 6pm just because all the streetlights have come on.
 Warm yourself up with North, Fort George’s tribute to the season of scarves and sweaters.
 North is a strong porter infused with Astoria Coffee Roasters’ Working Girl Coffee in the mash, the boil and finally the conditioning tank.
 North also undergoes a secondary fermentation on 100 pounds of organic cranberries from Starvation Alley Farms on the Long Beach Peninsula.
 By teaming up with these local craftsmen and farmers, Fort George has created an ale whose robust cimmerian sips match the pitch of the evening, while espresso and roast aromas mingle with the tart undertones of the season’s favorite fruit.

 A Holiday tradition continues at Fort George Brewery with our Fifth rendition of the North Series.
 Originally brewed as an entry for the Great American Beer and Barley Wine Festival in Alaska, we change this beer every year, but keep the Strong Ale base as a constant.

 Last year we imagined a Christmas Tree being thrown into the beer and devised a recipe that included spruce buds, cranberries and a giant candy-cane.